Course: 9th Grade Literature - Standard Diploma

 Good literature is critical for many reasons.
 First, it exposes students to a certain kind of argument that is not present in other courses, such as catechism or the sciences: the argument by example.
 This type of argument can move the soul and will in a way that a clearly reasoned and concise argument cannot.
-For example, a priest could give a well-reasoned sermon on good morals and trust in God's will in the midst of heavy trials; but one experiences this in action and vivid color in a novel like Jane Eyre.
+For example, a priest could give a well-reasoned sermon on good morals and trust in God's will in the midst of heavy trials; such a sermon aids the mind and moves the will.
+But even this does give one the same experience one gets seeing virtue in a particular character, in action and vivid color.
+An example of this might be a novel like Jane Eyre.

 Besides this, however, literature exposes the student to the richness of the author's rich vocabulary, sentence structure, imagery, and narrative.
 The student's imagination is perfected, and his writing skills are given a great style to emulate.

 This Ninth Grade Standard literature course introduces the student to some easier but classic works.
 The goal here is to make the student enjoy the reading, gain some of the above benefits, and want more.

 Fabiola is a historical-fiction novel telling the inspiring and enlightening story of the noble Roman pagan woman named Fabiola, who lives in the time of Roman persecutions of Catholics.
 She is surrounded by Catholic martyrs (St. Sebastian, St. Agnes, and others) who teach her - by example first - how beautiful the Catholic Faith is.
 Does she convert?
 Read it to find out!
 Besides inspiring stories of heroic martyrdom, the student learns many true historical facts about life in the time of the persecution.
 We say this is historical fiction because Cardinal Wiseman skilfully blends the lives of saints who lived at different times and places into the same story.